- Defrost and marinate foods in the fridge, especially meats.

 What are barbeque food safety risks?

-Food poisoning is usually mild, and most people get better within a week.
-But sometimes it can be more severe, even deadly, so it's important to take the risks seriously.
+Barbecuing food can lead to food poisoning if it is not done correctly.
+Food poisoning is usually mild and most people get better within a week.
+However, sometimes it can be more severe, even deadly; so it's important to take the risks seriously.

-If cooking only on the barbecue, the two main risk factors are undercooked meat and spreading germs from raw meat onto food that's ready to eat.
+- spreading germs from raw meat onto food that's ready to eat

 Cooking meat on a barbecue

 When you're cooking any kind of meat on a barbecue, such as poultry (chicken or turkey), pork, steak, burgers or sausages, make sure:

 - food is stored in a cool place until you are ready to cook it

 - frozen meat is properly thawed before you cook it

 - you turn the meat regularly and move it around the barbecue to cook it evenly